Jared284/security-portfolio/labs/03-cloud-security-monitoring/06-alerting-and-response/README.md

 A confirmed email subscription was attached to this topic so that CloudWatch alarm state changes could be delivered to an email endpoint.

-This SNS topic was used for both:
+This SNS topic was used for:

 - the host-side invalid-user SSH alarm
 - the CloudTrail-side security group ingress removal alarm
+- the CloudTrail-side security group ingress addition alarm

 ## Troubleshooting During Validation